jordyo40/jordyo40/README.md

-# Jordan Chung – Personal Website
+# Jordan Chung Portfolio

-This is my personal website, built to showcase my background, skills, and projects as a Computer Engineering student at Queen's University.
+Hey!
+This is my Portfolio, built to showcase my background, skills, and projects as a Computer Engineering student at Queen's University.

 🔗 [View the site here](https://jordyo40.github.io/jordyo40/)